nielsmh/escsitoolbox/README.md

 - Enumerate installed SCSI host adapters
 - Enumerate installed SCSI devices
 - Commandline parsing
+- Querying for list of available CD images
+- Changing mounted CD image

 Not working:
-- Any of the toolbox commands
+- Nothing known

 Not started:
-- Querying for list of available CD images
-- Changing mounted CD image
 - Windows versions of the software
 - Send and receive files to Share directory on SD card